TolikPylypchuk/SharpHook/docs/articles/native.md

 previously set one.

 `SetDispatchProc` accepts a delegate of type `SharpHook.Native.DispatchProc`.
-This delegate in turn accepts a `SharpHook.Native.UioHookEvent` by reference, and returns nothing. `UioHookEvent` contains information about the event that has occured.
+This delegate in turn accepts a `SharpHook.Native.UioHookEvent` by reference, and returns nothing.
+You can pass `null` to `SetDispatchProc` in order to unset the callback function.

+Note that on macOS running the global hook requires that the main run-loop is present. libuiohook takes care of it if the hook is run on the main thread.
+It's also taken care of by UI frameworks since they need an event loop on the main thread to run.
+But if you're using a global hook in a console app or a background service and want to run it on some thread other than the main one then you should take care of it yourself.
+You can do that e.g. by P/Invoking the native `CFRunLoopRun` function.

+## Input Events

+The `SharpHook.Native.UioHookEvent` struct contains information about events that have occured.

-There are several event types supported by libuiohook (defined in the `SharpHook.Native.EventType` enum).
+There are several event types supported by libuiohook (contained in the event's `Type` field and defined in the `SharpHook.Native.EventType` enum).

 Following are the general-purpose events: